eduguru/Capstone/README.md

 │   └── Assets.xcassets/
 ├── README.md
 └── capstone-swiftui-guide.md
 🧠 Learning with AI Prompts

-During the project, AI was used to:
+During the build, AI assistance was used to:

-Learn SwiftUI’s layout and reactive state system.
+Learn SwiftUI’s state-driven design system.

-Troubleshoot common build errors.

-Simplify the process of decoding JSON using Codable.

-Explore async/await for Swift concurrency.
+Fix async/await and networking errors.

+Implement auto-refresh using timers.

+Refine UI layout and text styling.

-Example Prompts:
+Example Prompts
 Prompt    Purpose
 “Give me a step-by-step guide to build a SwiftUI Hello World app.”
 Understand SwiftUI basics “How to fetch JSON data from an API using async/await in SwiftUI?”
-Learn networking and data handling “Explain why my SwiftUI view isn’t updating after data load.”
-Fix state management issues “How do I parse nested JSON in Swift Codable?”
-Handle API responses like DummyJSON ⚠️ Common Issues & Fixes
+Learn networking in Swift “How do I use Timer in SwiftUI to auto-refresh data?”
+Implement timed updates “Why isn’t my SwiftUI view updating after fetching data?”
+Debug state refresh issues

+⚠️ Common Issues & Fixes
 Issue    Cause    Fix
-No such module 'SwiftUI'    Selected UIKit template    Recreate project with Interface = SwiftUI API not loading    URL missing https://    Added full API endpoint UI doesn’t refresh    @State missing    Added @State property wrapper Decoding failed    Wrong model fields    Matched JSON structure to quotes array 📸 Screenshot Example
+❌ No such module 'SwiftUI'    Chose UIKit template    Recreate project with SwiftUI interface ❌ API not loading    Missing https:// in URL    Use https://dummyjson.com/quotes ❌ UI not updating    Missing @State wrapper    Use @State to trigger re-renders ❌ JSON decoding failed    Model mismatch    Match API keys: quote, author, id ❌ Timer not working    Timer not retained    Store Timer in @State variable

+📸 Screenshot Example
-You can add a screenshot here after running the app:
+Add a screenshot of your running app here:

+markdown
+Copy code
 ![App Screenshot](docs/screenshot.png)

-(Place your image under a /docs/ folder or drag it into your repo.)
+(Place your image in a /docs/ folder inside your repo.)

 📚 References

-Apple Developer – SwiftUI Docs
+Apple Developer – SwiftUI Documentation

 Hacking with Swift – SwiftUI Quick Start